Irjean/Irjean/README.md

 ### Hi there 👋 I'm a fullstack developer !

+I mostly work with Javascript but I'd like to learn other programming languages !

+- Hacktoberfest participant in 2022 and 2023

 [![An image of @irjean's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/irjean)](https://holopin.io/@irjean)

 <!--